pubnub/pubnub-mcp-server/resources/sdk_docs/python_access-manager.md

 ### Other examples

-Grant different levels to various resources in one call:
+#### Grant an authorized client different levels of access to various resources in a single call

 ```
 1from pubnub.models.consumer.v3.channel import Channel
 2from pubnub.models.consumer.v3.group import Group